hiruna72/squigualiser/README.md

 A simple tool to Visualise nanopore raw signal-base alignment.

-Google Chrome is the recommended web browswer to visualise these plots.
+Google Chrome is the recommended web browser to visualise these plots.

 ![image](docs/figures/preview.png)